Nike Cal Lacrosse Camp Berkeley, California

 CAL Golden Bear Developmental Lacrosse Camp

-Check-in will take place at 8:30am at Lacrosse Field.
+Check-in will take place at 8:30am at Witter Field.
 Instruction begins at 9:00am and pick up will be at 3:00pm each day.
 As a reminder, campers must bring their own lunch and drink each day.

 Hours: 9:00am to 3:00pm